WebOrigami/docs/content/async-tree/SyncMap.md

 For example, the [`clear()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear) helper method erases everything in the `Map`.
 It would ideally be defined in terms of the core methods `keys()` and `delete()`.
 Similarly, the [`entries()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/entries) helper method returns the `[key, value]` pairs of the map, and would ideally be defined in terms of the core methods `keys()` and `get()`.

 Sadly, the `Map` helper members are hard-coded to work directly with the class’s internal data representation.
 Subclassing `Map` then requires boilerplate code to maintain baseline expectations.

+For comparison, the Python language provides a [`Mapping` abstract base class](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes) that is much more helpful than JavaScript's `Map`.
+When you inherit from `Mapping`, you only need to define a small set of core methods, and the base class uses your definitions to provide the remaining methods.

 ### `Map` methods fail when the prototype chain is extended